codypaternostro/RemotePro/docs/en-US/Find-RpDefaultConfigCommands.md

 ## DESCRIPTION
-The Find-RpDefaultConfigCommands function is used to retrieve the default configuration commands from the RemoteProParamConfigDefaultIds.json file using the Get-RPConfigPath -DefaultIds cmdlet.
+The Find-RpDefaultConfigCommands function is used to retrieve the default configuration commands from the RemoteProParamConfigDefaultIds.json file using the Get-RpConfigPath -DefaultIds cmdlet.
 It can retrieve commands
 by name, by Id, or all commands across all modules.